whereistanya/sonos-jukebox/README.md

 `sudo server.py`

+or make it start by default by adding an init.d or systemd config.
+There's a systemd example at config/sonos-jukebox.service.

 ## Testing it
 Add your computer as a button in buttons.py, and trigger arp traffic from it.
 On linux, you do that with `arping -c 1 [any IP]`.